WishKnish/KnishIO-Technical-Whitepaper/README.md

 The term “future-resistance” implies the hardiness of a project’s security algorithms in the face of a changing technological landscape.
 Because modern DLTs in general are bleeding-edge technologies today, it is critical for distributed ledger projects such as Knish.IO to look far ahead in terms of possible security challenges on and beyond the horizon.

-Quantum computing is a concept that has the potential to truly throw a wrench into the works of most encryption mechanisms in use today [9], and therefore Knish.IO takes special precaution by its choice of quantum-resistant XMSS [6] (eXtended Merkle Signature Scheme) mechanism as a baseline algorithm for securing its molecular structure in a post-quantum world.
+Quantum computing is a concept that has the potential to truly throw a wrench into the works of most encryption mechanisms in use today [8], and therefore Knish.IO takes special precaution by its choice of quantum-resistant XMSS [6] (eXtended Merkle Signature Scheme) mechanism as a baseline algorithm for securing its molecular structure in a post-quantum world.
+XMSS has been recommended by NIST as a post-quantum alternative for stateful hash-based signatures [9].

-A key feature of XMSS is the reliance on one-time signatures via Winternitz One-Time Signatures Plus (WOTS+), which is leveraged by Knish.IO to help ensure a wallet’s continued integrity after each signed transaction via the process of *regeneration*.
-Below is a diagram of the XMSS tree construction [10]:
+A key feature of XMSS is the reliance on one-time signatures via Winternitz One-Time Signatures Plus (WOTS+), which is leveraged by Knish.IO to ensure that all keys used to sign transactions are regenerated after every use, and that no key is ever used twice.

+This mechanism helps protect wallet holders from transactions spoofed by adversaries, and process only those signed by legitimate wallet holders.
+Furthermore, because encryption keys are similarly recycled, decrypting a thread of metadata or messages becomes increasingly difficult for a bad actor.

+Below is a diagram of the XMSS tree construction [9]:

 ![alt text][xmss]